Last Updated on September 10, 2025

 Why Should I Be Concerned About the DOT Date Code?

 Just because you buy “new” tires doesn’t mean they were made recently.
 Tires can take a while to reach tire retailers after being shipped from the manufacturer.
 Checking your tires’ DOT Date Code will tell you when they were made and how long they may have been stored.
-It is essential to know that tires are often for months or years at a time, so your tire’s DOT code might not be in the same year you bought the tires, and that’s not a concern.
+It is essential to know that tires are often good for months or years at a time, so your tire’s DOT code might not be in the same year you bought the tires, and that’s not a concern.

 At Tires Easy, we take tire protection VERY seriously.
 Once the tires reach us, they are moved into Tires Easy’s industrial tire warehouses to ensure proper storage and prevent exposure to seasonal weather conditions.
 Our storage locations are fantastic, climate-controlled, and dry, preventing premature aging or damage.